icplayer/icplayer/addons/FlashCards/documentation.md

     <tr>
         <td>play</td>
         <td>cardNumber, reverse</td>
         <td>Plays the audio file of the indicated card and side.
 If no argument is provided, the method will play the audio associated with the currently visible card and side.
-If there is no audio file associated with the selected card and side, the method does nothing. </td>
+If there is no audio file associated with the selected card and side, the method does nothing.
+The reverse argument should be a boolean (only if used within an Advanced Connector script or a custom addon, but not an onClick property of another addon), or a string with a value of "front", "reverse", "true", or "false".</td>
     </tr>
     <tr>
         <td>pause</td>